zama-ai/kms/core/service/README.md

 #### Description
 This RPC only makes sense in the __threshold__ case.

-It triggers the __asynchronous__ correlated randomness generation that is necessary to perform the Distributed Key Generation on the specified `ParamChoice`.
+It triggers the __asynchronous__ correlated randomness generation that is necessary to perform the Distributed Key Generation on the specified `FheParameter`.

 This correlated randomness will then be consumed when calling `KeyGen` with the `preproc_id` set to the current `request_id`.